To become an Ornithologist

 A fledgling ornithologist needs to take basic courses in science and math in college because understanding any group of organisms requires a background knowledge of anatomy, physiology, ecology, evolution, genetics, cell and tissue structure, and population biology.
 At least one and preferably two years of chemistry should be taken.
 Mathematics, at least through analytic geometry and preferably a year of calculus, is very helpful, as is statistics.
 Writing and English courses are very helpful.
 Appropriate college majors are biology, wildlife biology, zoology, or some equivalent.
 The goal should be to get a well-rounded education in the sciences.
 In high school, take as many science, math, and writing/English courses as possible.

 If you are searching for a college with the appropriate degrees and courses or one which offers one or more ornithology courses (most four-year colleges do), check with your high school counselor or use a search engine on the WWW to find colleges in your area; then check their websites.
 I am not aware of any university or college that offers a degree in Ornithology. ( Sturt University in Australia offers a postgraduate diploma or certificate in the field.)
-There are a few courses of study in the field, including online degree programs; information.
+There are a few courses of study in the field, but no onlie degree courses that I am aware of.
+Some Information.

 Sometimes a Master's degree is required.
 The difference between a Bachelor of Science and a Master of Science degree is that, in addition to graduate level course work, the student does a research project and presents the project verbally and in writing to a committee of professors.
 This experience allows the student to get advanced training in the field of ornithology that cannot be had by coursework .